 Visit our What's next page for guides, links and further information specific to Fairtrade Towns.

 Visit the International Fairtrade Towns website and learn more about the international Fairtrade Town movement, find Fairtrade Towns across the world and share ideas online with supporters

-Join the Yahoo Fairtrade Towns discussion group and share experience and ideas with committed Fairtrade Town campaigners across the country.
+Join the Yahoo Fairtrade Towns discussion group or the Fairtrade Campaigners UK Facebook group to share experience and ideas with committed Fairtrade Town campaigners across the country.

 Please allow as much time as possible to process your application (at least 6 weeks) and please do not plan any declaration date until you know that your application has been successful.
 Don't forget to include the population of the area concerned.
 Your application cannot be assessed without this information.

 To apply, complete a Fairtrade Towns Application form and return it to firstname.lastname@example.org.
 Hard copy of supporting information (e.g. press cuttings) should be sent by post only if it is not possible to be sent electronically.
 If for any reason you cannot submit the form by email, please contact us.

 For tips on renewing your status, take a look at our dedicated page.